Škoda Octavia: Engines

+Facelift

+A facelift for the Octavia Mk4 range was unveiled on 14 February 2024.
+Changes include a new grille, updated front and rear bumpers, new headlights (with the option of the new second-generation matrix LED type) and taillights, new exterior colours, new alloy wheel designs, the use of sustainable materials for seat upholstery and Simply Clever features, new colour choices and fabrics for the dashboard, updated graphics for instrument cluster, updated and added features for multimedia and safety, and increased power output for the high performance Octavia RS.

 Awards

 In January 2021, the Octavia Estate 1.4 TSI iV SE Technology was named Plug-in Hybrid of the Year by What Car? magazine.
 What Car? awarded the Octavia Estate five stars out of five in its review of the car.